brunsilva-jc/MultiplesSum/README.md

 <h1>MultiplesSum</h1>
-<h2>A function that receives a positive integer number and returns the sum of all numbers divisible by 3 or 5 that are inferior to the number passed on the function.</h2>
+<h2>A function that receives a positive integer number and returns the sum of all integers numbers divisible by 3 or 5 that are inferior to the number passed on the function.</h2>

 <h3>How to execute the program</h3>